BluRosie/doubutsu-no-mori/README.md

 This is a (very) work in progress decompilation of どうぶつの森 for the N64 (the Animal Crossing game).
 It aims to be a 100% byte-matching decompilation in C of the N64 Japan-exclusive Animal Crossing title.

 This is currently done using [Ethan's splat project](https://github.com/ethteck/splat) made for this purpose.

+Additionally, a decompressed ROM is built that eliminates all of the yaz compressed binaries from the games and replaces them with unpacked binaries.
+This repository builds and checks against the decompressed ROM primarily and will eventually be configured to build the compressed ROM byte for byte as well.

 ## Quick Start (Ubuntu, WSL)
 1. Install prerequisites: